 To make the Whipped Cream:

-Blend all ingredients except lecithin until smooth.
-Add lecithin and blend until thoroughly mixed.
+Blend all ingredients except coconut oil and lecithin until smooth.
+Add coconut oil and lecithin and blend until thoroughly mixed.
 Pour into a container and set aside in fridge or at room temperature until ready to assemble.

 To make the Blueberry Sauce: